Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Modeling approaches and classification

-Furthermore, we indicate presence of different kinds of \emph{time-related constraints} in the third field.
-Possible time-related constraints include constraints on the compliance with working times and the consideration of break times of the transport \emph{staff}, which we denoted by an entry~$T_s$.
+Besides time windows, we also indicate the presence of other kinds of \emph{time-related constraints} in the third field.
+These include \emph{staff time constraints} on the compliance with working times and the consideration of break times of the transport staff, which we denote by~$T_{S}$.
 Likewise, some problem definitions consider times for disinfecting transport vehicles or other times for preparation and post-processing, as well as the times for loading and unloading of patients.
-We denote these constraints jointly by~$T_l$ as \emph{loading} time constraints.
-In problems where several patients are transported together on one tour, as well as for severely injured patients, a certain maximum \emph{travel time} may be defined and should not be exceeded, which we indicate by~$T_{tt}$.
-These time constraints are not exclusive, i.e., staff time constraints, loading time constraints, and travel time constraints may all be considered together in one model, which is then indicated by multiple indices at the letter~$T$.
-Thus, a multi-capacity problem that considers all constraints mentioned will have $\gamma \equiv CAP_{\text{mult}};EQ;ISO;T_{s,l,tt}$ as the corresponding entry in the third-field.
+We jointly refer to these as \emph{loading time constraints} and denote them by~$T_{L}$.
+In cases where multiple patients are transported together on a single tour or when transporting severely ill patients, a maximum \emph{travel time} ($T_{TT}$) can be defined for each individual patient, which limits the time between this particular patient's pick-up and delivery (i.e., it applies to the individual patient's travel time, and not to the entire tour).
+These time-related constraints are not exclusive, i.e., staff time constraints, loading time constraints, and travel time constraints may all be considered together, which is then indicated by multiple indices at the letter~$T$.
+For example, a problem that considers all of these constraints will have an entry $T_{S,L,TT}$ in the third-field.